kaaengine/kaa/docs/tutorial/part04.rst

             # ....... rest of the method .........

-            for event in self.scene.input.events():
-                if event.keyboard: # check if the event is a keyboard event if event.keyboard.is_pressing(Keycode.tab):
+            for event in self.scene.input.events(): # iterate over all events which occurred during this frame if event.keyboard_key:  # check if the event is a keyboard key related event if event.keyboard_key.is_key_down:  # check if the event is "key down event"
+                        # check which key was pressed down:
+                        if event.keyboard_key.key == Keycode.tab:
                             self.player.cycle_weapons()
-                    elif event.keyboard.is_pressing(Keycode.num_1):
+                        elif event.keyboard_key.key == Keycode.num_1:
                             self.player.change_weapon(WeaponType.MachineGun)
-                    elif event.keyboard.is_pressing(Keycode.num_2):
+                        elif event.keyboard_key.key == Keycode.num_2:
                             self.player.change_weapon(WeaponType.GrenadeLauncher)
-                    elif event.keyboard.is_pressing(Keycode.num_3):
+                        elif event.keyboard_key.key == Keycode.num_3:
                             self.player.change_weapon(WeaponType.ForceGun)

 Run the game.
+Works much better now, right?

+Let's take a look at the code.
+What happens here is we iterate on all events which occurred during current frame.
+Each Event object has identical structure - it holds properties such as :code:`keyboard_key`, :code:`mouse_button` and about a dozen others.
+Of those properties only one will be non null, which indicates what type of event it is.
+The non-null property (such as :code:`keyboard_key`) gives access to new properties, related with given event type.
+Refer to :class:`input.Event` documentation  in the kaaengine reference for more details.

-Works much better now.
-It's because :code:`is_pressing` event is published on a first key stroke and then in reasonable intervals (same as used when typing).
+In our case the :code:`keyboard_key.is_key_down` event is published on a first key stroke and then in reasonable intervals (same as when typing on the keyboard) which allows us to react to individual key stroke events more naturally, instead of a key down check made 60 times a second.

 .. note::
-    You can use :code:`event.keyboard.is_releasing()` to detect when a key was released.
+    You can use :code:`event.keyboard_key.is_key_up` to detect when a key was released.

 We now have ability to move our hero, cycle through weapons with tab, and select weapon with 1, 2 and 3.

 One more thing before we move on, it's annoying to press ALT+F4 to close the window, let's just bind it with pressing 'q'.
-Let's update the :code:`update()` (no pun intended)
+Let's update the :code:`update()` (no pun intended) in the Scene.

 .. code-block:: python
     :caption: scenes/gameplay.py